Animate (retailer)

-Animate Ltd. (株式会社アニメイト, Kabushiki gaisha Animeito) is the retailing arm of MOVIC and is the largest retailer of anime, video games and manga in Japan.
-The first and flagship store of Animate was opened in 1983 in Ikebukuro, a district in Tokyo, Japan.
+Animate Ltd. (株式会社アニメイト, Kabushiki gaisha Animeito) is the retailing arm of Movic and is the largest retailer of anime, video games and manga in Japan.
+The first flagship store of Animate was opened in 1983 in Ikebukuro, a district in Tokyo, Japan.

 Retail stores

-Currently there are 117 Animate stores in Japan, four in mainland China (Beijing, Shanghai, Nanjing and Chengdu), two in Taiwan (Taipei and Taichung), two in Thailand (Bangkok and Rangsit), and one in Seoul, South Korea.
+Currently there are 118 Animate stores in Japan, four in mainland China (Beijing, Shanghai, Nanjing and Chengdu), three in Taiwan (Taipei, Taichung and Kaohsiung), two in Thailand (Bangkok and Rangsit), and one in Seoul, South Korea.
+Animate opened a store in the Del Amo Fashion Center in Torrance, California, in summer 2023.
+Animate is opening a store in Hong Kong in 2025, after a previous store closed in 2020.

 Online stores

 Animate currently has two online stores: the animate Online Shop, which has been active since 2005, and animate International.